 - Normal Distribution is the most widely known symmetric distribution for continuous data.

-- Symmetrical distribution about the mean (bell-shaped curve)
+- Symmetrical distribution about the mean (a bell-shaped curve)

 - They will never be perfect unless you have an infinite data set.

-- The most commonly used distribution in Six Sigma.
+- This is often the most used distribution in Six Sigma.

-- Family of distributions characterized is by m and s
+- Family of distributions described by m and s

-- The peak of the normal curve is an indication of the average, which is the center of process variation.
-An average of a group of numbers is an indication of the central tendency.
+- The peak of the normal curve indicates the average, which is the center of process variation.
+An average of a group of numbers indicates the central tendency.

-- If there is a normal curve, nothing is unduly influencing the process.
+- If there is a normal curve, then there is no undue influence in the process.

 When to Use Normal Distribution

-- When data is grouped around the mean and there is an equal probability of being above or below the mean (50% above & 50% below the average).
+- When data is grouped around the mean, there is an equal probability of being above or below the mean (50% above & 50% below the average).

 - Use when the histogram fits a bell curve.